EmpiricalAnalysis/myTrusted.Reviews/README.md

 # myTrusted.Reviews

 myTrusted.Reviews is an e-commerce platform with a social network to provide product recommendations.
 The goal is to help users find the right product quickly by providing them personalized statistics on how many reviews were written by their trusted reviewers for each research result, and the reviews themselves.
 So users can focus on getting to know more about the product from their trusted reviewers.
 To try out the platform, please visit [myTrusted.Reviews](http://myTrusted.Reviews).
+Here are the [slides of my presentation](http://bit.ly/2g5l0rp).

 ## Data
 From Amazon.com between 1996 and 2014, containing 83 million reviews, 9 million products, and 81 million ratings.